m1131434698/KVM-20200716/README.md

 # Virtualization-20200716

-This is taking notes about Virtualization
+This is used for taking notes about Virtualization